xiGUAwanOU/tech-note/programming-languages/php/subpatterns-in-regex.md

 ### Lookahead

-This means roughly: check the content at this point whether it matches a particular subpattern, but the subpattern itself won't be consumed, and once the subpattern matches, continue match other patterns after it.
+This means roughly: read the content after this point, check whether it matches a particular subpattern, but the subpattern itself won't be consumed, and once the subpattern matches, continue match other patterns after it.

   ```php
 '#\d*(?= mm)#'